serverless-heaven/serverless-aws-alias/README.md

 ## Deploy the default alias

 The default alias (for the stage) is deployed just by doing a standard stage deployment with `serverless deploy`.
+By default the alias is set to the stage name.
+Optionally you can set the name of the default (master) alias using the option `--masterAlias`, e.g., `serverless deploy --masterAlias`.
+(If you have already created a serverless deployment without manually setting the default alias, this option should not be used.)
 From now on you can reference the aliased versions on Lambda invokes with the stage qualifier.
-The aliased version is read only in the AWS console, so it is guaranteed that the environment and function parameters (memory, etc.) cannot be changed for a deployed version by accident, as it can be done with the `$LATEST` qualifier.
-This adds an additional level of stability to your deployment process.
+The aliased version is read only in the AWS console, so it is guaranteed that the environment and function parameters (memory, etc.) cannot be changed for a deployed version by accident, as it can be done with the `$LATEST` qualifier.This adds an additional level of stability to your deployment process.

 ## Deploy a single function